A live, color-coded room tracker used daily by front-desk staff.

 Next Steps

-More broadly, this project sparked my interest in continuing to design AI-assisted workflow tools that sit alongside existing platforms—bridging the gap between robust systems of record and the fast, practical needs of day-to-day operations.
+This project sparked my interest in continuing to design AI-assisted workflow tools that work within existing platforms—bridging the gap between robust systems and practical solutions for day-to-day operations.